Dorzolamide and Timolol Ophthalmic Solution

 - or have ever had asthma,

-• slow or irregular heartbeat or heart failure,
+- heart problems, including slow or irregular heartbeat or heart failure,

-• allergies to any of its ingredients.
-See the list at the end of the leaflet
+- allergies to any of its ingredients.
+See the list at the end of the leaflet.

 Tell your doctor:

 - if you are pregnant or plan to become pregnant,

 - if you are breast-feeding or intend to breast-feed,

 - about any medical problems you have now or had in the past, especially heart problems or breathing problems including asthma,

 - if you now have or had in the past kidney or liver problems,

 - if you have diabetes, thyroid disease or muscle weakness,

 - about all medicines that you are taking or plan to take, including those you can get without a prescription,

 - if you develop an eye infection, develop a red or swollen eye or eyelid, receive an eye injury, have eye surgery, or develop new or worsening eye symptoms,

-• if you plan on having any type of surgery.
+- if you plan on having any type of surgery.

-If you are using Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution with another eyedrop, the eyedrops should be used at least 10 minutes apart.
+If you are using Dorzolamide HCl/Timolol Maleate Ophthalmic Solution with another eyedrop, the eyedrops should be used at least 5 minutes apart.
 It is very important to use your medication exactly as directed by your doctor.
 If you stop using your medicine, contact your doctor immediately.

-Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution contains a preservative called benzalkonium chloride.
+Dorzolamide HCl/Timolol Maleate Ophthalmic Solution contains a preservative called benzalkonium chloride.
 This preservative may be absorbed by soft contact lenses.
-Contact lenses should be removed before using Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution.
+Contact lenses should be removed before using Dorzolamide HCl/Timolol Maleate Ophthalmic Solution.
 The lenses can be placed back into your eyes 15 minutes after using the eyedrops.